tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 12 (8,400 XP)

-**Nature Speech.** The ursinal can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The ursinal can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The ursinal has advantage on saving throws against spells and other magical e ects.

 **Expert Grappler.** The ursinal is the consumate grappler.
 When rolling ability checks to start or maintain grapples, the ursinal can treat any result of 20 or lower as 21.

-**Uncanny Dodge.** When an attacker that the ursinal can see hits them with an attack, they can use their reaction to halve the attack’s damage.
+**Uncanny Dodge.** When an attacker that the ursinal can see hits them with an attack, they can use their reaction to halve the attack's damage.

 **Innate Spellcasting.** The ursinal's spellcasting ability is Charisma (spell save DC 16).
 The ursinal can innately cast the following spells, requiring only verbal components: